COUNTER-TERRORISM CONSULTANT & ADVENTURER

-Following an agreement between Sciences Po and the Inlaks Foundation in October 2015, Neha Vijay Nair, a recipient of the prestigious Indian scholarship will attend Sciences Po this fall for the first time pursuing a Master in Advanced Global Studies & International Security.
+Following an agreement between Sciences Po and the Inlaks Foundation in October 2015, a recipient of the prestigious Indian scholarship will attend Sciences Po this fall for the first time.
+Neha Vijay Nair, Senior Security Consultant at Kawach Media & Databases, will pursue a Master in Advanced Global Studies & International Security.
+Find out more about her story below.

 The Inlaks scholarship is awarded to 10 laureates each year following a difficult selection procedure involving a pool of 1,000 candidates and covers tuition fees, living expenses and a one-way travel ticket.